KRS-dev/Reproducing-PSMNet/README.md

 batchsize of 4.

 The results of these experiments are plotted below in table [1][].
 There was modest decrease in EPE while training with a higher batchsize.
+One possible explanantion for this could be the use of batch normalization.
+The accuracy of batch normalization degrades for small batches, which could possibly lead to a higher error.

+Nonetheless, the
-The EPE is still far away from the 1.19 advertised in the paper and the batchsize jump from 4 to 12 is not going to bridge that gap.
+EPE is still far away from the 1.19 advertised in the paper and the batchsize jump from 4 to 12 is not going to bridge that gap.